realpepsiman/command-lines-and-pipes/README.md

 ## Arguments, standard input, output, and error, and redirecting

-I know that it all looks confusing and overwhelming at this point.
+It all looks confusing and overwhelming at this point.
 You’ve seen a tiny fraction of the commands you have available in a shell, and all of them take an obscene number of options, and there is no way that you can remember the commands or the options.
 Luckily, with `man` you don’t have to remember the options, but if you don’t know the name of a command, `man` is of no use.

 It *is* overwhelming; it *is* confusing.
 It is not just you.
 There *are* too many commands to remember, and every time someone writes a new tool, yourself included, there is one more command to add to the toolbox.

 Have no fear, though.
 It is just like learning a new language.
 A new language contains tens or hundreds of thousands of words and you need to learn a lot of them before you can speak the language, and at least you have fewer words on the command line than in English, Swahili or Dutch.

 The more you use the language, the more words you will learn, and soon you will speak a passable command line, if not yet completely fluent.
 The only thing you need to do to keep learning is to, whenever you want to do something, X, ask the question: “how do I do X in my shell?”.
-You can ask me, you can ask a friend, and Google is your friend if you have no others.
+You can ask your instructor, you can ask a friend, and Google is your friend if you have no others.
 Slowly but surely you will increase your vocabulary.

 Luckily, the grammar is much simpler for a shell than a natural language.
-It is more complicated than I will show you here—and each shell is a separate language with its own grammar when it comes to the more complicated stuff—but it is simpler than the natural languages you already speak.
+It is more complicated than we will show you here—and each shell is a separate language with its own grammar when it comes to the more complicated stuff—but it is simpler than the natural languages you already speak.

 I will show you the basic grammar, though, and illustrate how a simple grammar gives you a powerful language.